eryl/multimodal-dataset/README.md

 To run the demo (see below) you will also need the `requests` package, alternatively you can download the Sintel files manually.
 Step 3 in the demo also requires `scipy` to be installed.
+If you use Anaconda, these packages are installed by default.

 ## Installation
 In the base project directory, run: